r0bertinho/clarbe/README.md

 ## Installation
 - Create a environment variable 'CLARBE_HOME' and add 'CLARBE_HOME/bin' to path
-- Download the zipped source code, unzip and in the directory run in bash terminal ```bash build.sh```
+- Download the zipped executable, place the contents in 'CLARBE_HOME/bin'
 - now run in terminal ```clarbe version```

 ## Usage